nottrobin/maas-docs/en/intro-what-is-maas.md

 MAAS controls machines through IPMI (or another BMC) or converged chassis controller such as Cisco UCS.

-!!!
-Negative "Warning":
+[note type="negative" status="Warning"]
 A machine destined for MAAS will have its disk space overwritten.
 A node in the pool is under MAAS's sole control and should not be provisioned using other methods.
+[/note]

 Users of the MAAS then allocate them for their own use ("Acquire") when they go into use.
 Any subsequently installed operating system will contain the user's